podium-lib/layout/README.md

 ### .js(options)

-Sets and returns the pathname for a Layout's JavaScript assets.
-Defaults to an empty String.
+Sets the pathname for a Layout's JavaScript assets.

+`options` can be either an object or an array of options objects as described below.

 When a value is set it will be kept internally and returned when the method is called again.